 Using CSE’s IT Cloud support consultation services, your needs are discussed and analysed to develop a best practice Private Cloud Solution specifically designed for you.

 Public Cloud Computing is a term used to define Infrastructure as a Service (IAAS) and/or Software as a Service, hosted off premises by a Cloud provider.
 These services are controlled by the provider but managed by IT.
 A wide range of services are available from a variety of providers.
-These include, but are not limited to, Hosted Email, Cloud Storage, Hosted Applications, Hosted Databases, Offsite Backup, Virtual Servers and Desktops.
+These include, but are not limited to, Hosted Email, Cloud Storage, Hosted Applications, Hosted Databases, Offsite Backup, Virtual Server Support and Desktops.

 These services are available via public networks, typically the internet and can be accessed on a wide range of devices such as Pc’s, tablets and smart phones.